Sabrina Carpenter's fight with the White House. Controversies around using the song in the video about deportations

 Sabrina Carpenter's acute reaction

-The next day, on December 2, 2025, Sabrina Carpenter, whose X account (@SabrinaAnnLynn) follows millions of fans, responded directly to the White House post.
-In her tweet, she wrote, "this video is evil and discosting.
-Do not ever involve me or my music to benefit your inhumane agenda" (translat. "this video is bad and disgusting.
+The following day, on December 2, 2025, Sabrina Carpenter, whose X account (@SabrinaAnnLynn) follows millions of fans, responded directly to the White House post.
+In her tweet, she wrote: "this video is evil and discosting.
+Do not ever involve me or my music to benefit your inhumane agenda" (translat.
+"This video is bad and disgusting.
 Never involve me or my music in promoting your inhuman agenda").
 The artist's post won over a million sages, 140,000 reps and became a symbol of resistance to Trump's policies among celebrities.

-Carpenter, a 26-year-old pop star known for albums such as "Emails I Can’t Send" and hits like "Espresso" or "Please Please Please", has been involved in social issues for years, including women's and minorities' rights.
+Carpenter, a 26-year-old pop star known for albums such as "Emails I Can’t Send" and hits such as "Espresso" or "Please Please Please", has been involved in social issues for years, including women's and minorities' rights.
 Her reaction was seen as a bold gesture, especially in the context of growing political polarization in the US.
-Fans praised her for "moral circle", and some even suggested a copyright infringement lawsuit.
-For example, user @kainangelxo wrote: "copyright strike it queen" (translat.
-"Report copyright infringement, Queen"), which gained thousands of sages.
+Fans praised her for her "moral circle," and some even suggested a copyright infringement suit.
+For example, the user @kainangelxo wrote: "copyright strike it queen", which gained thousands of lairs.

 White House Answer: Counterattack using song lyrics

 Trump's administration did not remain in debt.
 In response to Carpenter's criticism, the White House published another post in which he used words from her own song "Juno" to embarrass her.
-They quoted the passage, "Stupid or slow?"
-"Stupid or slow?", suggesting that the artist does not understand context or is naive.
-This move was described by the media as "demeanor" and "flag back".
-For example, Daily Mail wrote: "White House humiliates Sabrina Carpenter with her own lyrics" (translated "White House humiliates Sabrina Carpenter with her own lyrics").
+They quoted the passage: "Stupid or slow?"
+"Stupid or slow?", suggesting that the artist does not understand the context or is naive.
+This movement has been described by the media as "demeanor" and "clap back".
+For example, Daily Mail wrote: "White House humiliates Sabrina Carpenter with her own lynrics" (translated "White House humiliates Sabrina Carpenter with her own lyrics").

 Media and public opinion reactions